 Forster, E. M.: 1879-1970

-A Room with a View, 1908 - Information about the Book
+A Room with a View, 1908 - Information About the Book

 • General Information

 • Lucy Honeychurch, a young Englishwoman, is touring Italy with her older cousin.
 At a hotel in Florence, Lucy meets the charming and free-spirited George Emerson.
 Although intrigued by George, once she's back in England Lucy ponders settling down with the wealthy, staid Cecil Vyse.
 When George reappears in her life, Lucy must decide between him and Cecil.
+See Summary.

 • Information from Wikipedia